Contents

 …oops.

-Immediately, this cures her of her desire for revenge, because she realises she’s directly responsible for her own miseries.
+Immediately, this cures her of her desire for revenge: she realises she’s caused her own miseries.
 All of them.

 Tycho’s blackmail (and one version’s redemption)